ManhTrinhNguyen/Kubernetes-Practice/README.md

   - The Path value depend on the Application

   - The concept of Mounting to the Pod then Mounting to the Container is useful for if I have multiple Container , I can decide which container get access to Which volumes that Pod has available

+Step 4 : After execute Mosquitto yaml with Volume

+  - To check inside container : `kubectl exec -it <podname> -- /bin/sh`

+  - In `/mosquitto/config` I will see Secrect file haven't been there before with the value I provided in Secret

+  - Also in `/mosquitto/config/mosquitto.conf` get overwrited by my ConfigMap

+**Wrap up**

+- Both ConfigMap and Secrect can be used as Key-Value pair for the invidual ENV

+- Or I can Create File For them that I can pass in as Configuration File

+!!!
+Note : ConfigMap and Secret are Local Volume Type